 As integrative medicine expert Gary Kaplan, DO, told MindBodyGreen, “Brain fog is characterized by cognitive impairments to memory, attention, executive function, and the speed of cognitive processing.”
 Though brain fog is not technically a medical condition, it can be symptomatic of an underlying condition that Kaplan says might range from “poor nutrition or illness to undiagnosed food sensitivities or sleep deprivation.”

-Brain fog may contribute to problems in employment and at school, unhappy relationships, low self-esteem, frustration and difficulty functioning successfully in society.
+Brain fog may contribute to problems in employment and at school, unhappy relationships, low self-esteem, frustration, and difficulty functioning successfully in society.
 The solutions?
 It could be as simple as changing your diet!

 Although this is a low-calorie substitute for regular sugar, don’t be too quick to use it!
 Aspartame is an ingredient that can cross the blood-brain barrier and actually kill brain cells, according to Dr. Kaplan.
-Symptoms of a sensitivity to aspartame include headaches, mental confusion, problems with balance and even numbness!
+Symptoms of sensitivity to aspartame include headaches, mental confusion, problems with balance, and even numbness!
 Try opting for natural sugars to sweeten your morning coffee.
 As you cut out sugar and artificial sweeteners in your diet, your taste buds will actually change!

-Most of us have lost our Wisdom of the Body by decades of defying it.
+Most of us have lost our Wisdom of the Body after decades of defying it.
 You can get it back by eating REAL FOOD.
-In a few short months (Yes, it’ll take about that long) of just eating real foods, your tastes will begin to change.
+In a few short months (yes, it’ll take about that long) of just eating real foods, your tastes will begin to change.
 Then when you indulge in “unreal” food, your gut will rebel as if telling you, “Don’t feed me that stuff anymore!”